Unruly, 'disheveled' man subdued on jet heading to Hawaii | New Country 923

 U.S. Department of Homeland Security Secretary John Kelly was briefed on the midair disturbance, according to a statement from the department.
 There were no other reports of disruptions, but the department said it monitored all flights Friday as a precautionary measure.

-As Uskanil was subdued, the cockpit called for help.
-Federal agents were sent to wait for the plane and two F-22 Raptors from the Hawaii Air National Guard scrambled to meet the plane.

-“We got that military escort coming into Honolulu,” Donna Basden said with a laugh, “So welcome to Hawaii.”
+Though airport police smelled alcohol on Uskanli’s breath he was not intoxicated enough to be held for public drunkenness, so they cited and released him.

+The incident was not that unusual, Pedregon said.
+“We have all these fire doors and people get confused because they’re walking around, and some people do breach it,” he said.

 Balsamo reported from Los Angeles.
-Associated Press writers Andrew Dalton in Los Angeles and Audrey McAvoy in Honolulu contributed to the story, and AP Airlines Writer David Koenig contributed from Dallas.
+Associated Press writers Andrew Dalton and Amy Taxin in Los Angeles and Audrey McAvoy in Honolulu contributed to the story, and AP Airlines Writer David Koenig contributed from Dallas.

-Note: This story has been corrected to accurately spell the last name of the suspect in the incident, Anil Uskanli.
-His name was initially misspelled by airport police.